idolmatster/doujin_downloader/README.md

 # doujin_downloader
-gnu/linux compatible download script for doujins
+debain compatible donloader for nhentai doujins.
+This also creates a pdf from the pictures for easier reading.

 # requirements
 if you use a debian based distro that uses the apt packagemanager you can use the install.sh